Genusbiz/docs/users/navigate-view-modify-and-control/working-in-tables/advanced/view-settings.md

 2. Click **Group By**.
 3. Click **Add** to add a row to the field list.
 4. In the newly added row, in the **Group By** box, select a field.
 5. You can enhance grouping by selecting a group interval in the **Group Interval** box.
-For example, you can group <span style="FONT-STYLE: italic">purchases by date and then include group intervals that show totals for each day, month, or year.
+For example, you can group _purchases_ by date and then include group intervals that show totals for each day, month, or year.
 Intervals are not confined to fields with the date/time data type, however.
 You can also use them with text and number fields as well.
-For example, a <span style="FONT-STYLE: italic">Company Namefield could have intervals that segment results by the first letter of the company.
+For example, a _Company Name_ field could have intervals that segment results by the first letter of the company.
 6. In the **Initial Display** box, select if the groups should be expanded or collapsed as default.
 7. To group by an additonal field, click **Add** again.
 8. To remove fields, select a field row and click **Remove**.